-It’s not only the six gatekeeper companies designated by the European Commission that will have to achieve DMA-compliant consent management by March 6, 2024.
+It’s not only the originally designated gatekeeper companies designated by the European Commission that had to achieve DMA-compliant consent management by March 6, 2024.

 Digital platforms form an ecosystem in which data moves widely and rapidly.
 Which means that vast numbers of third-party companies that rely on the gatekeepers’ platforms and services will also have to comply with Digital Markets Act requirements directly, or with specific obligations conveyed by the gatekeepers to their partners and customers.